-Pieter Adriaans, Jos Baeten, Alexandru Baltag, Johan van Benthem (emeritus), Benno van den Berg, Nick Bezhanishvili, Harry Buhrman, Jan van Eijck, Peter van Emde Boas (emeritus), Sebastian Enqvist, Sam van Gool, Dick de Jongh (emeritus), Fenrong Liu, Benjamin Rin, Christian Schaffner, Jakub Szymanik, Leen Torenvliet, Anne Troelstra (emeritus), Jouko Väänänen (emeritus), Yde Venema, Paul Vitanyi (emeritus), Ronald de Wolf.
+Pieter Adriaans, Bahareh Afshari, Jos Baeten, Alexandru Baltag, Johan van Benthem (emeritus), Benno van den Berg, Nick Bezhanishvili, Harry Buhrman, Jan van Eijck (emeritus), Peter van Emde Boas (emeritus), Ulle Endriss, Davide Grossi, Ronald de Haan, Dick de Jongh (emeritus), Fenrong Liu, Maris Ozols, Christian Schaffner, Jakub Szymanik, Jouko Väänänen (emeritus), Yde Venema, Paul Vitanyi (emeritus), Michael Walter, Ronald de Wolf.

 A long-standing characteristic of research in the area of Logic and Computation is the use of logical techniques to better understand a wide range of processes and behaviours involving computation.
 The unique combination of expertise in modal logic, model theory and complexity theory at ILLC is combined here to yield qualitatively new applications to computation.

 Research at ILLC has long emphasized update and transfer of information in language use and computation.
 Originally, this dynamic perspective was focused on update and learning by individuals.
 But the essential feature of many information-based activities is interaction between several agents, and accordingly, games have become a major paradigm for integration.